philibertc/micronova_controller/README.md

 - **D0 and RST are connected for deep sleep**
 - **a row of pins has been added to access unused pins**

-This Arduino program allows to control easily via MQTT a pellet stove equipped with a MicroNova mainboard.
+This Arduino program allows to control easily via MQTT a pellet stove equipped with a Micronova mainboard.
 Hardware details [here.](https://github.com/philibertc/micronova_controller_pcb/)

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 All previous commits [from this one (3 sept 2022)](https://github.com/philibertc/micronova_controller/commit/3b48e56f5a7b02a50885eb272f03c7dd73d8c4e8) are CC-BY-NC-ND and not CC-BY-NC-SA.

 ## Working with
-all stoves equipped with MicroNova mainboard.
+all stoves equipped with Micronova mainboard.
 <details>
 <summary><b>Known brands</b></summary>